farcaster-project/farcaster-core/README.md

 ![MSRV](https://img.shields.io/badge/MSRV-1.54.0-blue)

 # Farcaster Core Library
-Farcaster atomic swaps project core library implementing in Rust:

 :warning: **This library is a :construction: work in progress :construction: and does not implement everything yet, nor is suitable for production use.**

+The Farcaster atomic swaps project core library aim to implement in Rust the following functionnalities needed to build a swap node:

-- [x] Farcaster swap offers
+- [x] Swap offers
 - [x] Swap roles and trade roles
-- [ ] Transactions templates to implement on-chain behaviours
+- [ ] Transaction templates implementing on-chain behaviours (arbitration)
 - [ ] Signature and cryptographic utilities
   - [x] `experimental` ECDSA adaptor signatures (with `ecdsa_fun`)
   - [ ] Cross-group discrete logarithm proof system